 Even though there are no baby frogs in Minecraft, the tadpoles still exist.
 Like their real-world counterparts, they’re in the larval stage of frogs and can’t survive on land.
 They hatch out of frog spawn (eggs) and swim around aimlessly until they grow into frogs.
 You can put them in a water bucket or make them follow you using a slimeball.

-Tropical fishes are the most common and most diverse aquatic mobs in Minecraft.
+Tropical fishes are the most common and most diverse aquatic mobs.
 The game has more than 2,700 naturally occurring variants of them.
 You can try finding them all in oceans, mangrove swamps, and the new lush cave biomes.
 You can find a group of up to 9 tropical fishes at once.
 They can’t be bred or tamed, but you can kill tropical fishes to get them as an edible item.

 Tutltles, also known as “sea turtles” in the Bedrock edition, are commonly found in small groups of up to five mobs in beach biomes.
 But they don’t spawn on snowy or stony beaches.
 They can survive on both land and water.
 You can’t tame the turtles, but you can breed them with the help of seagrass.